 * If you’re looking for an easy to handle wok, going with the Northern-style will guarantee ease of handling when stir-frying.
 The helper handle will allow you to easily lift the wok as well.

-In the end, deciding on the wok for you will be determined by how often you plan on using it, if you are using it on a gas stove open flame, which range you will be cooking with it on, and which features you desire.
+In the end, deciding on the wok for you will be determined by how often you plan on using it, if you are using the wok on a gas stove open flame, which range you will be cooking with it on, and which features you desire.
 In general, carbon steel is your best bet for a great wok that will heat quickly and maintain its temperature evenly throughout.
 Woks with flatter bottoms will also be better for your stove than those that are completely curved.
 Finally, for easy handling, choose a Northern-style wok.